celtera/avendish/book/src/writing_processors/audio.md

 };
 ```

+> An astute reader may wonder why one could not fix a channel count by doing `const int channels = 2;` instead of `int channels() { return 2; };`.
+Sadly, this would make our types non-assignable, which makes things harder.
+It would also use bytes for each instance of the processor.
+A viable middle-ground could be `static constexpr int channels = 2;` but C++ does not allow static variables in unnamed types, thus this does not leave a lot of choice.

 ## Process function for ports

 For ports-based processor, the process function takes the number of frames as argument.
 Here is a complete, bare example of a gain processor.